openwisp/openwisp-config/README.rst

 pre-reload-hook
 ^^^^^^^^^^^^^^^

+Defaults to ``/etc/openwisp/pre-reload-hook``; the hook is not called if the path does not point to an executable script file.

 This hook is called each time *openwisp-config* applies a configuration, but **before services are reloaded**, more precisely in these situations: